 Overall Tips for Small Business Season

-When you’re creating social media posts for Small Business Season, keep in mind that what these small businesses have over the larger box stores comes down to memorable experiences; staff that are intimately involved in the sale and people they’ll get to know, like, and trust; and a story that people can relate to.
+When you’re creating social media posts for Small Business Season, keep in mind that what these small businesses have over the larger box stores comes down to memorable experiences; staff that is intimately involved in the sale, people they’ll get to know, like, and trust; and a story that they can relate to.

 Effective content should entertain, educate, or inspire consumers.
 People don’t shop small or local because those businesses have the most convenient hours, the slickest websites, or the best deals.
 Small businesses are often hindered by small budgets and they do the best they can with their limited resources.

 That’s why effective content marketing/social media marketing will always shine a spotlight on what they do best: provide a unique and memorable experience that is intertwined with who the owner/employees are.

 26 Small Business Season Social Media Content Ideas